svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings4.md

 Other highlights:
 - Using `@aside` or potentially `@aside @info` for introspection or for creating temporary variables for better readability
-- Using one-liner chain without begin-end when a simple pipe operator `|>` is not suitable (eg, multiple arguments are needed), eg, `@chain ["a","B"] join(_,"|")`
+- Using a one-liner chain without begin-end when a simple pipe operator `|>` is not suitable (eg, multiple arguments are needed), eg, `@chain ["a","B"] join(_,"|")`

 ## Use Plots.jl
 There are many great plotting libraries in Julia and I have tried switching 3 times, but, in the end, I always came back to [Plots.jl](https://docs.juliaplots.org/).

 My reasons to use Plots.jl:
-- Versatile (especially if you have a very specific ask/chart to make; I tend to get stuck with grammar of graphics-like syntax with our business requirements)
+- Versatile (especially if you have a very specific ask/chart to make; I tend to get stuck with a grammar of graphics-like syntax with our business requirements)
-- Used in the most packages I use, so it tends to be a requirement anyway
+- Used in most packages I use, so it tends to be a requirement anyway
 - Easy to switch between different backends but keep the same code, eg, standard `GR()` -> interactive `PlotlyJS()`
 - The most intuitive (nicely composable keywords and many aliases) and the easiest to self-help

-How to self-help?
+How to help yourself without googling?
 - Most times I guess the syntax or the right keyword right away
 - If not, I jump to docs with `?plot` and look for the mention of `plotattr(:Series)`.
 I use `plotattr(...)` commands to see all available keywords
 - As the last resort, I leverage `methods(plot)` and `edit()` in REPL to quickly pull up the source code / recipe for anything I need